 Look for ways to see the world outside of yourself by volunteering for meaningful projects or organizations that are close to your heart.
 Helping others is one of the best ways to bring out the best version of yourself – it’s a win, win!

-If you think you need to stop being complacent there’s a good chance you’re not truly enjoying life.
+If you think you need to stop being complacent there’s also a good chance you’re not truly enjoying life.
 That’s a powerful message you need to hear.
 Feeling bad about your life doesn’t mean you have emotional problems or that you’re psychologically damaged in some way.
 When your life is out of whack for whatever reason, you just need to take action to improve your mindset and situation.

 The most critical start to overcoming complacency is to stop lying to yourself.
 Stop telling yourself that you don’t have the power to make meaningful changes.
 It’s quite likely that the excuses, negative self-talk and fabricated outcomes which you create are what fuels your inaction – remember, kryptonite.